Cardinal Dougherty High School

 Cardinal Dougherty High School (CDHS) was a private, Roman Catholic high school in Philadelphia, Pennsylvania.
 It was located in the Roman Catholic Archdiocese of Philadelphia and established in the East Oak Lane section of Philadelphia at 6301 North Second Street.
-Although Cardinal Dougherty was founded as a co-institutional school, it became co-educational in 1983, with boys and girls being educated together in the same classrooms.
+The school was named for Cardinal Dennis Dougherty, Archbishop of Philadelphia from 1918 to 1951.
+Although CDHS was founded as a co-educational school, a wall separated the boys and girls side of the building.
+It was not until 1983 that boys and girls were educated together in the same classrooms.

+The school opened in 1956, and enrollment peaked in 1965 with 5,944 students.
+However, that number would steadily declined as neighborhood demographics changed and free charter schools became available.
+When the school closed at the end of the 2009-2010 academic year, it was operating at about 30% capacity.

 Marching band

 The CDHS marching band performed for Pope Paul VI at the Vatican, the 1962 NFL Championship Game, Lyndon B. Johnson's presidential inauguration in 1965, and won the World Music Championship in the Netherlands in 1966.